A YTD correspondence for constant scalar curvature metrics: The main results

 T.D. was partially supported by a Sloan Fellowship, Simons Fellowship and NSF grant DMS-2405274.
 This material is based upon work supported by NSF grant DMS-1928930, while T.D. was in residence at the Simons Laufer Mathematical Sciences Institute during Fall 2024.
 K.Z. is supported by NSFC grants 12571060, 12271038 and 12271040.

 Both authors visited Chalmers University in Spring 2025, where part of this work was completed.
 We thank the mathematics department for the hospitality.

-During the final stage of this project, we became aware of the related work announced by Boucksom–Jonsson \cite{BJ25}.
-Until then we had not considered model filtrations, but afterwards we naturally wondered about the relationships between their work and ours, resulting in the brief \S \ref{sec:NA}, where we give an alternative argument for their Theorem \ref{thm:BJ25} using $K^\beta$ functionals.
+During the final stage of this project, we became aware of related work announced by Boucksom–Jonsson \cite{BJ25preprint}.
+Until then we had not considered working with Chi Li's models, or exploring connections with non-Archimedean geometry, but afterwards we naturally wondered about the relationships between their work and ours.
+This line of thought led to our alternative argument for their key formula \eqref{eq: BJ_slope_formula} using $K^\beta$ energies, and the $\Bbb G$–uniform YTD correspondence involving log discrepancy models (Theorem \ref{thm:YTD'''}), making contact with their Theorem \ref{thm:BJ25}.
 We are grateful to them for sharing their preprint \cite{BJ25preprint} and also for related discussions.
 As far as we can tell, our approaches are fundamentally different.
 The work of Boucksom–Jonsson is a culmination of the non-Archimedean approach to K-stability, developed over the past decade (see \cite{BHJ17, BBJ18, BoJ18, BJ22} etc.), and relies on an approximation argument at the level of model filtrations/non-Archimedean data, using \cite{BD12, DT24}.
-In contrast, our approach is `Archimedean'.
-We introduce novel $K^\beta$ functionals that approximate the $K$ energy directly via transcendental quantization at the level of potentials (inspired by \cite{Ber19}).
+In contrast, our approach is largely `Archimedean'.
+We introduce novel $K^\beta$ energies that approximate the $K$ energy directly via transcendental quantization at the level of potentials, inspired by \cite{Ber19}.

-Paralleling our transcendental YTD correspondence Theorem \ref{thm:YTD''}, we acknowledge an independent work by Mesquita--Piccione and Witt Nystr\"om \cite{MPWN}, proving a different kind of transcendental YTD existence theorem, more in the spirit of \cite{Li20-cscK}, obtained through the resolution of non-Archimedean Monge--Amp\`ere equations.
+Paralleling our transcendental YTD correspondence Theorem \ref{thm:YTD''}, we acknowledge independent work by Mesquita--Piccione and Witt Nystr\"om \cite{MPWN}, proving a different kind of transcendental YTD existence theorem, more in the spirit of \cite{Li20-cscK}, obtained through the resolution of non-Archimedean Monge--Amp\`ere equations.